 New Seaham Medical Group

-All households will be sent a letter explaining the changes and how to provide feedback.
+All households were sent a letter explaining the changes and how to provide feedback.

 To find out about the proposed changes click here

 To view recent feedback please visit our Facebook page click here

 New Seaham Medical Group, would like to inform you of the following:

 Dr Raj Dusad & Dr Usha Dusad are no longer partners of New Seaham Medical Group with effect from the 24th of July 2018, however they are still working here and will continue to do so until their retirement on 31st December 2019.

 The new partners of the practice are:

 - Dr Savitri Laloo

 Practice Mission Statement